-We hope that our tirelessly promoting and presenting the Banner of Peace in the uplifted spirit intended by Nicholas Roerich will serve as an example to others and that, as a consequence, universal peace shall soon prevail everywhere.
+We hope that our tirelessly promoting and presenting the Banner of Peace in the uplifted spirit intended by Nicholas and Helena Roerich will serve as an example to others and that, as a consequence, universal peace shall soon prevail everywhere.

 José and Lloydine Argüelles

 Quotes from the originators of the Banner of Peace

 “In the chain of creation each manifestation becomes relatively passive or active, giving or receiving.
 Cosmos affirms the greatness of woman’s creative potential.
 Woman is a personification of nature, and it is nature that teaches man, not man nature.”

 “Where there is Peace, there is Culture; Where there is Culture, there is Peace.”